danbalarin/web-audit/diploma-thesis/chapters/4-Implementation/3-Technical-Realization.typ

 Beyond standard Markdown features, we implemented one extension: internal links.
 This addition allows metrics to reference other metrics, providing users with easy navigation without searching through the knowledge base menu.

-We implemented this feature by extending the link component with a custom rule.
+Implementation of this feature was done by extending the link component with a custom rule.
 The application evaluates each link target, and if it matches the pattern `category:<category_name>,metric:<metric_name>`, it generates a valid URL link.
 The metric portion is optional, allowing references to entire categories rather than specific metrics when needed.